discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 conditions: ['Burning', 'Vulnerability', 'Crippled', 'Bleeding']
 code: '[&DQEQGi4fPjpLF0sXTAFIAXoWehYxATYBiRKJEgAAAAAAAAAAAAAAAAAAAAA=]'
 classification: [3, 4, 5, 2, 3]
-compositions: [ { name: '_CRGB'} ]
+compositions: [{ name: '_CRGB' }]
 ---

 <Message>
 This build is [META](/guides/meta-explained) in Sunqua Peak.
 Outside Sunqua Peak in faster groups this build will fall behind <Specialization name="Dragonhunter"/> or <Specialization name="Guardian"/> - the power damage counterparts.
 </Message>

 The **<Specialization text="Condi Firebrand" name="Firebrand"/>** can provide permanent <Boon name="Quickness"/> (if necessary) to the party while dealing high consistent DPS.
 In organized teams this build is inferior to <Specialization name="Firebrand" text="Power Firebrand"/> because it takes too much time to ramp up the damage.
 For slower groups however you can achieve very competitive results making DPS players sweat.
 Your tomes are by far your most important skills, they enable you to do great DPS as well as support and heal your allies.
 Thanks to those, the build is able to adapt to various situations with <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and pulls.

 This build has tremendous amounts of self-sustain and is therefore also a great build for soloing content:

 - Permanent <Boon name="Quickness"/>.
 - Good <Boon name = "Might"/> uptime.
 - <Skill id="41780"/> for heals.
 - <Skill id="42259"/> for <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and damage reduction.
 - Optionally: <Skill name="litanyofwrath"/> for a 6s long high HP regeneration.

 One main downside of <Specialization text="Condi Firebrand" name="Firebrand"/> is that you lack CC (Crowd Control), and missing the unique party wide +216 <Attribute name="Power"/> buff provided by <Skill name="Bane Signet"/>.

 Overall this build is one of the best picks for newer players, for PuGs as <Boon name="Quickness"/> provider or for people that want to be more independent of their groups.